dgaydukov/cert-aws/files/sa.md

 Job Bookmark - glue use it to keep track of processed data.
 When you add more data to s3, glue won't run etl for whole bucket again, but only changes that were added.

 ###### DynamoDB
+DynamoDB - fully managed, highly available out of the box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
+Stores data across 3 AZ.
+It's serverless, so if you have to choose between DynamoDB/RDS if you are building serverless app - dynamoDB your best choice.
+NoSql terminology: row - item, cell - attribute, primary key - partition key + sort key.
 If you come from relational to NoSql you must forget:
-* normalization - this came from time when storige was expensive, right now compute is expensive so it's better to denormalize data to spend less time on computing
+* normalization - this came from time when storage was expensive, right now compute is expensive so it's better to denormalize data to spend less time on computing
 * joins - you can't join table in NoSql
-* single table per entity - you have a collection of entities per table in NoSql NoSql tables build on distributed hash tables, so time complexity of most queries is O(1).
+* single table per entity - you have a collection of entities per table in NoSql.
+Table is not single object like in relational model, but a collection of heterogeneous objects, products+users+orders can be store in single NoSql table.
+NoSql tables build on distributed hash tables, so time complexity of most queries is O(1)
+One-to-many:
+* relational - authors, books (has authorId as foreign key)
+* nosql - partitionKey as one key (authorId), and sortKey (bookId) as key from second table
 Many-to-many:
-* relational: authors, books, author_book - special table to store auhorId+bookId
+* relational- authors, books, author_book - special table to store auhorId+bookId
-* create 1 primary key with partition key + sort key and second primary key where you swap partition and sort key.
+* nosql - create 1 primary key with partition key + sort key and second primary key where you swap partition and sort key.
-    Single table 1 PK + 1 GSI:
-    * partitionKey (authorId) + sortKey (bookId)
-    * partitionKey (bookId) + sortKey (authorId)
 Partition key should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
 This is because max RCU (read capacity unit) - 3000, WCU (write capacity unit) - 1000 per partition.
 So if you choose wrong partition key and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.
 That's why you should have equal distribution across partition key.
 Best practices to select partition key:
-* use high cardinality attr - email, customerId, orderId, productId
+* use high cardinality attr - email/customerId/orderId/productId
 * use composite attr - combine several attr into single string to be used as key
 * add random key to partition key
-Data at NoSql should be denormalized, it's a mistake to use new technology in old way and to store in NoSql db data in normalized view.
-You will lose on performance.
-Table is not single object like in relational model, but a collection of heterogeneous objects, products+users+orders can be store in single NoSql table.
-So one-to-many solved by partitionKey as one key, and sortKet as key from second table (many) When you build NoSql schema you should:
+When you build NoSql schema you should:
 * create ERD (entity relations diagram) - same as for relational db, define entities and relations between them
 * define access pattern - how data would be accessed